 Today, one can visit the now peaceful grounds and check out the officer quarters and barracks.
 Restoration is a work in progress; the barracks and Catholic Church are in pretty good condition, however, the Protestant chapel is showing its age, and the Commanding Officer’s quarters has rooms in various stages of restoration.
 It is a registered historic site and is one worth visiting to learn about the history of the area and its role in American history.

 If you have more time, there is more to see in the area, such as the iris farms in Hondo and the historic town of Lincoln.
-We drove through Lincoln but didn’t spend much time there.
+We drove through Lincoln but didn’t spend much time in the town.
+There are a couple museums that could be of interest to those who enjoy Old West history, but I felt weren’t worth the cost given the mood of the family by that point.
 The kids and I were getting a bit antsy for lunch and it was time to head back.
 At the end of the day, the history buffs in the family were satiated, and I felt like I learned something new.
 I had no idea that this quiet part of New Mexico played such a role in the history of our nation.
 And I especially enjoyed visiting the Smokey Bear Museum.

 Remember, only you can prevent wildfires.
 Happy trails!